Nilendu/nilendu-readme/README.md

 <b> Things that bring out my best </b>

-1. Data-driven, contextual interactions (e.g., “I have 8 developers, 2 of them are on leave for 4 weeks.
+1. Data-driven, contextual interactions - e.g., “I have 8 developers, 2 of them are on leave for 4 weeks.
 I have 82 tickets.
 PM wants me to ship by July.
-How can you help me?”, rather than “I need to hire more devs”)
+How can you help me?”, rather than “I need to hire more devs”

-2. Fast, Minimalist Software (doing less, delivering on time; Speed of page load/code; Lots of whitespaces like Medium.com)
+2. Fast, Minimalist Software  - doing less, delivering on time; Speed of page load/code; Lots of whitespaces like Medium.com

-3. Great hires – smart and energetic (that we could highly recommend to just about every team/any company, but we – selfishly – won’t!)
+3. Great hires – smart and energetic who we could highly recommend to just about every team/any company, but we – selfishly – won’t!

-4. Constructive Dissent (Please tell me your solution as well; Attack process, not people; Blame less, own more)
+4. Constructive Dissent  - Please tell me your solution as well; Attack process, not people; Blame less, own more.
+Do.

 <b> Things that bring out my worst </b>